 Let’s dive into some important demographic trends that will help you refine your strategy for this year through buyer personas to properly target and market to each generation of shoppers.

 Gen Z will be a reliable segment of online consumers, more so this year than any year before.
-TikTok’s explosion onto the social media scene has built up purchase influence for this demographic, with 39% of them saying they’re most likely to purchase a product they learned about on TikTok.
+TikTok’s continued dominance has built up purchase influence for this demographic, with 39% of them saying they’re most likely to purchase a product they learned about on TikTok.
 In fact, 87% of Gen Z reportedly rely on social media for gift guidance and inspiration.

-Gen Z has a rosy spending outlook, with 77% of them planning to spend the same or more than they did in 2021.
-Combined with the majority of Gen Z’s gifting budget falling between $100-$500, BNPL will help provide seamless checkout options and flexibility to spend how and when they want, especially with a less than rosy economic outlook for the 2022 holiday season.
+Gen Z has a very rosy spending outlook, with 74% of them planning to spend the same or more than they did in 2022.
+Combine that with the fact that the majority of Gen Z’s gifting budget falls between $100-$500, BNPL will help provide seamless checkout options and flexibility to spend how and when they want.

 Finally, Gen Z is a mixed bag regarding what channel they prefer to hear from brands on.
-We already covered product discovery and inspiration, but when it comes to marketing campaigns, social media wins again, with 42% of Gen Z preferring it to 33% email comms.
-Amongst respondents, Gen Z has the highest preference for SMS with 16.9%, so make sure that this is on your holiday roadmap if you’re targeting them.
+We already covered product discovery and inspiration, but when it comes to marketing campaigns, social media wins again, with 44.8% of Gen Z preferring it to 37.9% email comms.

-Millennials are looking to in-person shopping (30.6%) and Google searches (38.71%) to help them find gift guidance and inspiration.
-Making them a prime candidate for retargeting ads and messaging designed to bridge the on to off-site gap.
+Millennials are looking to online/ Google searches (29.03%), recipient requests (22.58%), and in-person shopping (20.97%) to help them find gift guidance and inspiration.
+This makes them a prime candidate for retargeting ads and messaging designed to bridge the on to off-site gap.

-Millennials are getting started early this year, with respondents reporting that 45% of millennials plan to start their holiday shopping before November, 16% plan to start on BFCM, and an understandably small 3% waiting until December.
+Millennials are getting started early this year, with respondents reporting that 37.09% of millennials plan to start their holiday shopping before November, 22.5% plan to start on BFCM, and 8% will wait until December.

-Millennials prioritize faster shipping and guaranteed delivery, with 43% willing to pay more for it.
-Build out campaigns around order deadlines, show expected delivery dates on product pages/ in-cart, and when possible, provide expedited shipping options for them in checkout.
+Millennials will prioritize faster shipping and guaranteed delivery, with 32.26% willing to pay more for it.
+Build out campaigns around order deadlines, show expected delivery dates on product pages/ in-cart, and, when possible, provide expedited shipping options for them in checkout.
+Interestingly though sustainable products were something, 25.81% of Millenials would pay more for.
+Perhaps prime earning years are giving them the ability to pay for this extra value-add.
+At the same time—22.58% said they wouldn’t pay more for anything; the lowest price always wins, so it’s a toss-up beyond shipping what’s worth it for them.

 Gen X & Baby Boomers

-Gen X and the Boomers are lined up for the early bird special this year, reporting that 45.6% will start shopping before November!
+Gen X and the Boomers are lined up for the early bird special yet again this year, reporting that 49.3% will start shopping before November!
 If you have an audience and channels to reach these age ranges, it would be advisable to start early!

-Like the millennials, these generations prefer in-person shopping (23%) and Google searches (24.8%) for their gift guidance but their most preferred channel?
-Recipient requests at 29.3%.
-This makes sense when you consider who they’re buying gifts for and that 43% of them tend to explore new brands when holiday shopping!
+Like the Millennials, these generations prefer in-person shopping (21.8%) and Google searches (20.4%) for their gift guidance but their most preferred channel?
+Recipient requests at 28.1%.
+This makes sense when you consider who they’re buying gifts for and that 33% of them tend to explore new brands when holiday shopping!

 Gen X and Baby Boomers lead the charge in gifting money/gift cards, so make sure that this is an option on your brand’s website and well-marketed so that new visitors are aware of it!